 Step 4: Dry the Basement

-If you don’t have these pieces of equipment kicking around, you can always reach out to local restoration companies and hardware stores to see if they can be rented.
+If you don’t have these pieces of equipment kicking around (most homeowners don’t!), you can always reach out to local restoration companies and hardware stores to see if they offer rental units.

 Step 5: Prevent Mold from Growing